chassotrezor/frontend/doc/dataStructure.md

 }
 ```

-- `dependancies` is the list of all the nodes leading to the current node
+- `dependencies` is the list of all the nodes leading to the current node
 - `type` is the type of the node.
 It can be:
   - `'station'`: is a station
   - `'hint'`: is a hint given in one or more stations
-  - `'and'`: is a node combining dependancies where all are required
+  - `'and'`: is a node combining dependencies where all are required
-  - `'or'`: is a node combining dependancies where at least one is required
+  - `'or'`: is a node combining dependencies where at least one is required

 > If a station needs to depend from several nodes, it must depend from a `'and'` or `'or'` node.